cbcrg/tcoffee/docs/tcoffee_manual.rst

-This will output the online flag usage of seq_reformat.
-Seq_reformat recognizes automatically the most common formats.
+This will output the online flag usage of seq_reformat, it recognizes automatically the most common formats.
 You can use it to:

-Reformat your sequences.
+ -reformat your sequences

-extract sub-portions of alignments
+ -extract sub-portions of alignments

-Extract sequences.
+ -extract sequences

 In this section we give you a few examples of things you can do with seq_reformat:

-.. warning:: After the flag -other_pg, the T-Coffee flags are not any more recognized.
-It is like if you were using a different programme
+.. warning:: After the flag -other_pg, the T-Coffee flags are not any more recognized; it is like if you were using a different program.

 An overview of seq_reformat
 ---------------------------